 - NEVER EVER PAY A CHAMBER FOR A HYPERLINK -

 While this once had value, it hasn't had value in many years.
-Selling hyperlinks no longer has credibility, since the value of these links has dropped considerably.
+Selling hyperlinks no longer has credibility for chambers, since the value of these links has dropped considerably.
 The value has dropped because Google has changed (quite dramatically) how they index websites and how they assign value to those hyperlinks (since about 2009).
 In a tight economy, where budgets are tight and many companies forego chamber memberships altogether, chambers are forced to do more with less resources, and they are always on the lookout for new ways to generate revenue.
 A popular way for them to generate revenue is by offering enhanced listings for your business on their website.
 This had some value in the 90's and early 2000s as Google would give a lot of weight to the inbound links to your website from the chamber's website (if the chamber's website was popular).
 This is no longer the case really, as Google has made changes in how it ranks websites.
 But that does not stop chambers from marketing their websites as a way to add SEO value to your website.
 Chambers should stop perpetrating this myth.
 If you do intend to join a local chamber, insist that a hyperlink on their website to your website be part of the package and that you never pay for it.
 If they refuse, rethink membership with them.
 You can generate a TON more traffic to your website without their website, by developing your own content strategy that will make you come up higher in Google on your own.
 And honestly, people will go to GOOGLE to find you before they go to the Chamber to find you.
 Don't buy the hogwash that the chamber website is more powerful than Google.
 It isn't.
 Banner advertisements are equally a waste of your money.

 5. If you must join, join for only one year